Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Introduction

 The 1990s saw the introduction of hybrid functionals, which combine exact exchange from Hartree--Fock (HF) theory with a semi-local xc term.\cite{Becke1993:1372, Becke1993:5648} These hybrid functionals marked a crucial step forward in accuracy (particularly for molecular systems), and established a new paradigm in functional design.

-Recent years have witnessed the emergence of even more sophisticated approaches, including meta-GGA (MGGA) functionals~\cite{Perdew1999:PRL:2544,Perdew1999:PRL:5179} that incorporate kinetic-energy density; range-separated hybrids~\cite{Toulouse2004:062505} that use a different fraction of exact exchange at short and long range, leading to an improved description of long-range interactions; local hybrids~\cite{Jaramillo2003:JCP:1068,Maier2019:WIRCMS:1378} that adjust the fraction of exact exchange at each point in space; as well as double hybrid functionals~\cite{Zhao2004:JPCA:4786, Grimme2006:034108} that include correlation effects from wavefunction theory.
-More recent developments such as machine-learning functionals\cite{Tozer1996:9200, Zheng2004:186,Kirkpatrick2021:1385,Voss2024:1829,luise2025:2506.14665} have renewed the promise of increased accuracy and transferability.
+Recent years have witnessed the emergence of even more sophisticated approaches.
+The first of these are meta-GGA (MGGA) functionals\cite{Perdew1999:PRL:2544, Perdew1999:PRL:5179} that incorporate the kinetic-energy density.
+Next come range-separated hybrids,\cite{Toulouse2004:062505} which use a different fraction of exact exchange at short and long range, leading to an improved description of long-range interactions.
+A complementary strategy is offered by \emph{screened} hybrids, in which the Hartree--Fock exchange is suppressed at long range.
+This construction has proven particularly successful for solids.\cite{Janesko2009:PCCP:443} Closely related are \emph{dielectric-dependent} hybrids, in which the exact-exchange fraction is tied to the inverse dielectric constant.\cite{Marques2011:035119, Skone2014:PRB:195112} Their screened range-separated variants have been optimally tuned for band gaps.\cite{Wing2021:PNAS:e2104556118} A further distinction can be drawn between two kinds of range-separated hybrids.
+In global range-separated hybrids, the range-separation parameter is a fixed constant.
+In \emph{locally} range-separated hybrids, it is instead a function of position; paradigm examples are given in \citerefs{Krukau2008:JCP:124103} and \citenum{Aschebrock2019:JCP:154108}.
+Then there are local hybrids,\cite{Jaramillo2003:JCP:1068, Maier2019:WIRCMS:1378} which adjust the fraction of exact exchange at each point in space.
+Finally, double hybrid functionals\cite{Zhao2004:JPCA:4786, Grimme2006:034108} include correlation effects from wavefunction theory.
+More recent developments such as machine-learning functionals\cite{Tozer1996:9200, Zheng2004:186, Kirkpatrick2021:1385, Kalita2021:ACR:818, Voss2024:1829, luise2025:2506.14665} have renewed the promise of increased accuracy and transferability.

 Despite all of the aforementioned advances, the fundamental challenge of developing a truly universal functional remains.
 In this review, we examine the rich 60-year history of the development of xc approximations.
-Although several articles have reviewed xc functionals of DFT,\cite{Toulouse2023:1, Mardirossian2017:2315, Yu2016:130901, Jones2015:897, Becke2014:18A301, Burke2012:150901, Scuseria2005:669} we believe that there is still a need for an updated, comprehensive, and consistently organized review that consolidates the old and new developments and addresses the evolving landscape of this dynamic field.
+Although several articles have reviewed the xc functionals of DFT,\cite{Bremond2026:PCCP:3779, Toulouse2023:1, Mardirossian2017:2315, Yu2016:130901, Jones2015:897, Becke2014:18A301, Burke2012:150901, Scuseria2005:669} we believe that there is still a need for an updated, comprehensive, and consistently organized review.
+Such a review should consolidate the old and new developments and address the evolving landscape of this dynamic field.